kishorliv/go-cache/README.md

-A simple implementation of distributed in memory cache in golang.
+A simple implementation of a distributed in-memory cache in golang.
 WIP.